surajmandalcell/cloud-cache/README.md

 - Pubsub cache periodic trigger
 - Manual cache trigger
-- Cache to firebase storage
+- Cache to Firebase storage
-- Cache to specific folder
+- Cache to a specific folder

 ## Deploy

-In firebase firestore create the following
+In Firebase Firestore create the following

 ```
 - cloud-cache (collection)